dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Relational** or **cast**: The context type schema is `Object?`.

-*   **Grouping**: The context type schema of the inner subpattern.
+*   **Parenthesized**: The context type schema of the inner subpattern.

 *   **List**: A context type schema `List<E>` where:

     1. If `p` has a type argument, then `E` is the type argument.

+    2. Else if `p` has no elements then `E` is `Object?`. *If the pattern doesn't destructure anything, it matches any list, so it is permissive with the context type.*

-    2. Else `E` is the greatest lower bound of the type schemas of all element subpatterns. *We use the greatest lower bound to ensure that the outer collection type has a precise enough type to ensure that any typed field subpatterns do not need to downcast:*
+    3. Else `E` is the greatest lower bound of the type schemas of all element subpatterns. *We use the greatest lower bound to ensure that the outer collection type has a precise enough type to ensure that any typed field subpatterns do not need to downcast:*